 There was a small checkup done for all donors before they could donate blood to make sure that the person was healthy and fit enough.
 First, I was asked to answer a small questionnaire and then the weight and the hemoglobin count was checked.
 Since both the conditions were satisfied, the blood pressure was checked and it was normal too.
 Now, I was fit to donate blood and was sent to the room where the blood was collected.

-It took quite sometime for me to wait in the queue and get a bed.
-Once I was on bed, a trained professional came forward and collected my card and a small piercing was made somewhere near the lower end of my biceps.
-After sometime, the collection packet was full.
+It took quite some time for me to wait in the queue and get a bed.
+Once I was on the bed, a trained professional came forward and collected my card and a small piercing was made somewhere near the lower end of my biceps.
+After some time, the collection packet was full.
 The skin where the piercing was made was again cleaned with cotton and a sticker was placed over it.
 For half an hour I was asked to keep my elbows bent towards myself for the blood flow to become normal.

 After Donating Blood